About Susan

 2007: Founded BIMF

-Originally the Charterhouse Music festival, later changing to the British Isles Music Festival in 2012.
-BIMF offers opportunities for musicians from around the world the world to meet and play chamber music.
+Originally the Charterhouse International Music Festival, later changing to the British Isles Music Festival in 2012.
+BIMF offers opportunities for young musicians from around the world to meet and play chamber music.

 -